Use Apprentice mode to train Personalizer without affecting your existing application

 If you have a significant amount of historical data that you would like to use to train Personalizer, you can use Apprentice mode to replay the data through Personalizer.

 Set up the Personalizer in Apprentice Mode and create a script that calls Rank with the actions and context features from the historical data.
 Call the Reward API based on your calculations of the records in this data.
-You'll need approximately 50,000 historical events to see some results but 500,000 is recommended for higher confidence in the results.
+You may need approximately 50,000 historical events to see Personalizer attain a 60-80% match with your application's baseline logic.
+You may be able to achieve satisfactory results with fewer or more events.

-When training from historical data, it is recommended that the data sent in (features for context and actions, their layout in the JSON used for Rank requests, and the calculation of reward in this training data set), matches the data (features and calculation of reward) available from the existing application.
+When training from historical data, it's recommended that the data sent in [features for context and actions, their layout in the JSON used for Rank requests, and the calculation of reward in this training data set], matches the data [features and calculation of reward] available from your existing application.

-Offline and post-facto data tends to be more incomplete and noisier and differs in format.
-While training from historical data is possible, the results from doing so may be inconclusive and not a good predictor of how well Personalizer will learn, especially if the features vary between past data and the existing application.
+Offline and historical data tends to be more incomplete and noisier and can differ in format from your in-production (or online) scenario.
+While training from historical data is possible, the results from doing so may be inconclusive and aren't necessarily a good predictor of how well Personalizer will learn in Online mode, especially if the features vary between the historical data and the current scenario.

 Using Apprentice Mode versus A/B Tests

-It is only useful to do A/B tests of Personalizer treatments once it has been validated and is learning in Online mode.
-In Apprentice mode, only the default action is used, which means all users would effectively see the control experience.
+It's only useful to do A/B tests of Personalizer treatments once it has been validated and is learning in Online mode, since in Apprentice mode, only the baseline action is used, and the existing logic is learned.
+This essentially means Personalizer is returning the action of the "control" arm of your A/B test, hence an A/B test in Apprentice mode has no value.

-Once you have a use case using Personalizer and learning online, A/B experiments allow you to do controlled cohorts and scientific comparison of results that may be more complex than the signals used for rewards.
-An example question an A/B test could answer is:
+Once you have a use case using Personalizer and learning online, A/B experiments can allow you to create controlled cohorts and conduct comparisons of results that may be more complex than the signals used for rewards.
+An example question an A/B test could answer is: "In a retail website, Personalizer optimizes a layout and gets more users to check out earlier, but does this reduce total revenue per transaction?"

 - Learn about active and inactive events